 Facial oils are multi-taskers:

-- They have antioxidant properties: they help prevent wrinkles.
+- They have antioxidant properties: They help prevent wrinkles by fighting free radicals.

 P.S.
 In this post, we won’t focus on their cleansing properties.
 Yes, you can use that pricey $45.00 bottle of argan oil you just bought at Sephora to remove your makeup, but you probably won’t want to “waste” it like that, will you?